HPCGISLab/pcml/README.md

    It provides Python and several Python packages, but can be skipped if you have Python already.

 #### 1. Download PCML
-   Navigate to the PCML page on GitHub at https://github.com/hpcgislab/pcml
+   Navigate to this page (i.e., the PCML page on GitHub at https://github.com/hpcgislab/pcml)

-   Click "Download ZIP"
+   Scroll up and click the "Download ZIP" button on the right side.

 #### 2. Unzip PCML